-Thinking up creative gym name ideas can often be tricky.
+Thinking up creative fitness or gym name ideas can often be tricky.
 It might seem like all of the best brand names are already taken, so how do you come up with one that’s unique and memorable?

 It’s crucial to put in the work in up front and get it right first time.
 Spending a little extra time to choose the perfect name can have a huge impact on the initial success of your business, as well as saving you headaches down the road.

 Of course, there’s a flipside too… Taking a long time to come up with the perfect gym name can delay all the other aspects of setting up a new business… From registering your business as a legal entity, to securing a property lease, most steps require you to have a business name.

 So we’ve created this guide on how to choose a fitness business or gym name which will make life easier.
 Whether you’re starting a CrossFit box, Pilates studio, or product company, it’ll show you:

 - How to get creative beyond the usual fitness business name ideas

 - Apply the little-known naming frameworks that big marketing agencies use

 - How to make progress if you’re still not 100% on a name

 Plus there’s a cheat sheet, complete with 50 creative fitness brand and gym name ideas to inspire you.
 Download the cheat sheet here…